Aurvandill: Gothica Bononiensia

 The oldest attestation of this name may occur in the Gothica Bononiensia, a sermon from Ostrogothic Italy written in the Gothic language not later than the first half of the 6th century, and discovered in 2009.

-On folio 2 recto, in the context of a quotation from Isaiah 14:12, linguist P. A. Kerkhof suggested to see the word 𐌰𐌿𐌶𐌰𐌽𐌳𐌹𐌻 (auzandil) in a difficult-to-read part of the palimpsest.
-This reading has been accepted by various experts such as Carla Falluomini, Stefan Schaffner, and Roland Schuhmann.
-Some scholar have proposed emending the name to *auzandils in order to account for its etymological connection with other Germanic names.
-It translates the Koine Greek word ἑωσφόρος (heōsphóros, 'dawnbringer') from the Septuagint, which in Latin is rendered lūcifer ('light-bringer, morning star').
-In this passage, auzandil exactly corresponds to Old English ēarendel ('morning star'), which also translates Latin lūcifer.
+On folio 2 recto, within a quotation of Isaiah 14:12, the linguist P. A. Kerkhof proposed reading the word 𐌰𐌿𐌶𐌰𐌽𐌳𐌹𐌻 (auzandil) in a difficult-to-decipher part of the palimpsest.
+This interpretation has been accepted by several experts, including Carla Falluomini, Stefan Schaffner, and Roland Schuhmann.
+Some scholar have suggested emending the form to *auzandils to better account for its etymological relationship with other Germanic names.
+The term translates the Koine Greek word ἑωσφόρος (heōsphóros, 'dawn-bringer') from the Septuagint, which is rendered in Latin as lūcifer ('light-bringer, morning star').
+In this passage, auzandil corresponds precisely to Old English ēarendel ('morning star'), which likewise serves as a translation of Latin lucifer in the Blickling Homilies.